Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 - Swelling: Significant facial swelling for weeks to months

-- Infection: Risk of surgical site infection
+- Infection: Surgical site infection (uncommon with antibiotics)

-- Bleeding: Potential for significant bleeding during or after surgery
+- Bleeding: Potential for significant bleeding

-- Nerve damage: Permanent facial numbness or weakness
+- Nerve damage: Permanent facial numbness or weakness (rare)

 - Jaw joint problems: TMJ issues post-surgery